IntersysConsulting/ingestive/README.md

 ingestive
 =========

-An example of how to use Kafka and Storm to ingest events.
+A working Storm topology that reads events from and writes messages to a set of Kafka topics.
 Illustrates a number of Kafka and Storm design patterns:

 1) Formal Kafka tier that hides topic implementation and configuration details from collaborating components